 - Verify AI responses for accuracy against your knowledge base

-- Test escalation triggers and confirm human agents receive proper context
+- Test escalation triggers and confirm agents receive proper context

-- Test on different devices — Android, iOS, WhatsApp Web, older phone models
+- Test across devices — Android, iOS, WhatsApp Web, older models

 Launch Strategy

-Don’t flip the switch for 100% of your traffic on day one.
+Don’t flip the switch for 100% of traffic on day one.

-Soft launch: Route 10-20% of incoming WhatsApp conversations to the chatbot.
-Monitor resolution rates and customer satisfaction closely.
+Soft launch.
+Route 10-20% of incoming WhatsApp conversations to the chatbot.
+Monitor resolution rates and satisfaction closely.

 Optimization Cycle

-The chatbot improves only if you actively optimize it.
+The chatbot improves only if you optimize it.
 Build this into your weekly workflow:

 - Review conversation logs.
-Identify queries the AI handled poorly or couldn’t resolve.
+Find queries the AI handled poorly or couldn’t resolve.

 - Retrain on gaps.
-Add new knowledge base entries for common misses.
+Add knowledge-base entries for common misses.

 - Expand scope.
 Once one use case runs reliably, add the next.